 Dog Food Calc is not a raw feeding app, it is a raw dog food recipe analyzer.

 Based on my experience, the use case for The Dog Food Calc app is an advanced raw feeder who wants a full nutrient breakdown of the meals they are feeding, not an app to tell them how much (or of what) to feed.

 My hunch is most beginner raw feeders will attempt to build recipes using this app and quickly become overwhelmed by all of the seemingly necessary inputs required by the dog owner.

-And in addition to an analysis of each meal you create, you have the ability to see a nutritional breakdown of micronutrients as well.
+In addition to an analysis of each meal you create, you can see a nutritional breakdown of micronutrients as well.
 Keep in mind, at this time the nutritionist information is still in beta according to my app.

 I did not attempt to view this app on my iPad or download the desktop version – both of which may be easier to navigate.
 You can go to their website to find out more about it here.